ireneea/primitive-ui-components/README.md

 React components based on [Primitive UI](https://taniarascia.github.io/primitive/) by [Tania Rascia](https://www.taniarascia.com)

-For now, this is only available in demo only version
+For now, this is only available in [Demo](https://primitive-ui-components.netlify.app/) only version

 ## Road Map